We may earn affiliate commissions for the recommended products. Learn more.

 Nano Text Editor

 • Most of the time, the default options will suffice.
-That said, read all of the comments up until the “advanced” section to make sure that the choices make sense for your situation.
+That said, read all of the comments up until the advanced section to make sure that the choices make sense for your situation.

-• If you know you want to add more users later, be sure to select “yes” when you receive a prompt asking “Do you want to retain the keys (PKI)?” later on.
+• Pay special attention to the users you set up initially.
+Keep in mind that you won't be able to easily add more users after your server is running, so take your time to create the necessary user accounts now.
+If you know you’ll want to add more users later, be sure to select Yes when you receive a prompt asking “Do you want to retain the keys (PKI)?”

-1. Type ./algo -e "provider=gce" "gce_credentials_file=$(pwd)/configs/gce.json" to start the setup wizard.
+1. Enter ./algo -e "provider=gce" -e "gce_credentials_file=$(pwd)/configs/gce.json" (this command will start the setup wizard).

 2. Choose a name for the server.
 The default, “algo”, is fine.
+However, you can come up with any name you want.

-3. Choose whether you want to use “Connect on Demand” on iOS devices and Macs.
-This feature allows you to automatically use a VPN whenever you’re connected to the Internet.
-It can be a hassle for some use cases, so the default is "No." You’ll need to make the choice twice: once for cellular networks and once for Wi-Fi.
+3. Enable “Connect on Demand” on iOS devices and Macs.
+This feature allows you to automatically use a VPN whenever you’re connected to the internet.
+It can be a hassle for some use cases, so it’s disabled by default.
+You’ll need to make the choice twice: for cellular networks and for Wi-Fi.

 How to set up your own VPN on your router

-1. Open your router’s configuration page, usually at the first IP address in your internal network.
+2. Open your router’s configuration page, usually at the first IP address in your internal network.
 Try 192.168.0.1 and 10.0.0.1 in your web browser.

-3. Find the correct page with VPN configurations and create a server.
+4. Find the correct page with VPN configurations and create a server.
 Follow your router or firmware’s instructions to set the correct options.

 Connecting to your own VPN server